eficode-academy/istio-katas/000-setup-introduction.md

 > :bulb: Use the display options to modify what is shown in the
 > different graphs.
 Showing request distribution is something
 > we will be using often.
+Also ensure you are running the
+> `loop-query.sh` script to generate traffic.

 ![Graph Details](images/kiali-details.png)